kaaeell/to-do-list-python/README.md

 ## License

 Open-source and free to use.
-Go build something great.
+Go build something great :)